kirbydesign/designsystem/libs/extensions/angular/CONTRIBUTING.md

 npx nx dev extensions-angular
 ```

-You can also start the storybook development server without compiling libraries in parallel if you only need to edit documentations.
+You can also start the storybook development server without compiling libraries in parallel if you only need to edit documentation.

 ```shell
 npx nx storybook extensions-angular